oscarvaldes/WebsocketDB/README.md

 # WebsocketDB
 WebsocketDB is an easy-to-use alternative to the standard MySQL Workbench.
-This application works on any modern browser that supports websockets, and was developed specifically for in-house use; however, that can easily be manipulated.
+This application works on any modern browser that supports web sockets, and was developed specifically for in-house use; however, that can easily be manipulated.
 ## Overview

   - Node express application
-  - front end is built with jquery and bootsrap
+  - front end is built with jQuery and bootstrap
   - back end uses Socket.io
   - for best performance use pm2.keymetrics.io to serve application as a service to your server

 Current Functionality:
   - log in as either a regular user(default) or as an admin which determines what you can do
-  - type in sql statements and get approprtiate output using either JSON,pipe dilimeted text,or a table from the server
+  - type in sql statements and get appropriate output using either JSON, pipe delimited text, or a table from the server
   - as an admin you can edit tables using the user interface
   - filter tables with a search
   - export tables to excel